ricCap/FADS/demo/README.md

 Our wish with this tutorial is to present the general idea of what FogAtlasDynamicScheduler will become.

-FogAtlasDynamicScheduler will allow dynamic vertical autoscaling on pods based on custom metrics (and possibly, recommended actions) exposed by the pods themselves.
-A complete workflow might be like this:
+FogAtlasDynamicScheduler will allow dynamic autoscaling of FogAtlas deployments based on custom metrics (and possibly, recommended actions) exposed by the pods themselves.
+A complete workflow might be like:

-- pod exposes custom metric and recommended action on its /metrics endpoint (e.g. `requests_5xx_error_rate, "lt", "3%", "SCALE_VERTICAL"`)
+- a new resource (specified by a Custom Resource Definition) called **fadsrecommend** is created and target custom metrics are specified on which the Fog Atlas Dynamic Scheduler will act upon (e.g. react on a metric called `requests_5xx_error_rate_1m` exposed by pods of a given FogAtlas deployment)
-- the metrics are scraped by Prometheus and exposed on the K8s API custom.metrics.k8s.io
+- custom metrics exposed by the target pods (`requests_5xx_error_rate_1m 200`) are scraped by Prometheus and exposed on the K8s API custom.metrics.k8s.io
-- FADS reads the metrics from K8s API and analyses whether the condition is met
+- FADS reads the metrics from K8s API and analyses whether the requirements specified in **fadsrecommend** are met
-- (optional) FADS collects recommendations on resource metrics from Vertical Pod Autoscaler
+- FADS collects system information from Prometheus and e.g. recommendations on resource metrics from Vertical Pod Autoscaler and decides how to modify the **fadep** resource to meet the requirements (e.g. reschedule, increase assigned resources)
-- If `requests_5xx_error_rate > 0.03` then: "SCALE_VERTICAL"

 The tutorial quickly shows how to expose pod-generated custom metrics (scraped by Prometheus on the pods /metrics endpoint) to custom.metrics.k8s.io.
 We will use the [prometheus adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) as our implementation for the custom metrics API during this tutorial.
 If you want to implement your own version you should check out this [repository](https://github.com/kubernetes-sigs/custom-metrics-apiserver), which gives you all the boilerplate code to set you up as quick as possible.

-The material in this tutorial is inspired by and liberally taken from these two examples [1](https://github.com/luxas/kubeadm-workshop) and [2]() by [Lucas Käldström](https://github.com/luxas).
+The material in this tutorial is inspired by and liberally taken from these two examples [1](https://github.com/luxas/kubeadm-workshop) and [2](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/master/docs/walkthrough.md).

 The demo has been tested in the following environments:

 > Ubuntu 20.04

 There are two scripts `setup_helm.sh` and `setup_kube_prometheus.sh`.
 The main difference between the two is the way Prometheus is deployed, either via the Helm chart or through the managed kube_prometheus project.
 If you are not sure what the difference is, or you have never deployed prometheus before, follow the kube_prometheus path.
-The Helm solution is presented since in the environment where FADS will operate Prometheus is deployed usin the Helm chart.
+The Helm solution is presented since in the environment where FADS will operate Prometheus is deployed using the Helm chart.

 # Prerequisites

-This tutorial assumes that you have [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) installed. [kind](https://kind.sigs.k8s.io/docs/user/configuration/) can also be used, though the configuration changes (you should deploy the metrics server through the YAML file and not as an addon) will not be covered here.
+This tutorial assumes that you have [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) installed. [kind](https://kind.sigs.k8s.io/docs/user/configuration/) can also be used, though the configuration changes will not be covered here (you should deploy the metrics server through the YAML file and not as an addon).

-The helm walkthough requires you to have [Helm](https://helm.sh/docs/intro/install/) insalled.
+The helm walkthough requires you to have [Helm](https://helm.sh/docs/intro/install/) installed.

 - Clone the necessary repositories